-A/B tests work in the Landingi platform
+A/B tests in the Landingi platform

 To start the test, you have to add at least one additional variant, but nothing prevents you from testing more than two variants.

-- copying the current main variant;
+- duplicating the current main variant;

-- copying another, previously created landing page.
+- duplicating another previously created landing page.